-I will be 47 in July.
 I was diagnosed with Lupus in 1996.
 Before that I was experiencing new symptoms every day.
 I had to endure loads of checkups, blood tests, x-rays but no one was able to pinpoint the source of the problem.
 I went from doctor to doctor with no exact answer.
 They knew from my ESR report that there was something wrong but they did not know what was causing the ESR level to go so high and what the problem was.
 I was born in India and I have tried home remedies, homeopathy and acupuncture.

 At that time I was experiencing symptoms such as mild temperature, feeling very tired, joint pains and bad headaches.
 It was very hard to keep up with my studies, which I was doing during that time.
 When I look back at the early puzzle of my illness, I can say it started after puberty because I had the same symptoms then: feeling very low, tired and the symptoms of flu every month, accompanied with temperature.

 I had been seeing the doctor every other week in London.
 After a few tests, they said I was anaemic; the iron level was very low.
 I just tried to get on with my life.